RESEARCH STARTER

 Sacramento's location at the center of the Central Valley made the city a primary hub for the shipping and trading of much of California's agricultural products.
 In the 1880s, following the end of the gold rush, agriculture replaced the industries of mining and cattle trading as Sacramento's most profitable activity.
 Sacramento is considered the Almond Capital of the world for the huge volume of almonds grown around the city.

-Health and social services, government, hospitality, professional and business services, and trade, transportation, and utilities were largest employment sectors in Sacramento in 2023.
+According to the US Bureau of Labor Statistics, health and social services, government, hospitality, professional and business services, and trade, transportation, and utilities were the largest employment sectors in Sacramento in the 2020s.
 The education sector is bolstered by the presence of several colleges and universities, including California State University, Sacramento, better known as Sacramento State, as well as regional campuses, such as the University of San Francisco and the University of California, Davis.

 Landmarks

 Sacramento's most famous landmark is perhaps the California State Capitol, located at the center of town.
 The building is a model of the US Capitol in Washington, DC, and was built during the 1860s.
 The first floor of the building contains an arts and artifact museum, the California State Capitol Museum.
 Although it has been renovated many times, the Capitol retains most of its original architecture.
-The city is also home to the Governor's Mansion, which housed California's governors from 1903 until 1967.
+The city is also home to the Governor's Mansion, which housed California's governors from 1903 until 1967 and briefly housed governors from 2015 to 2019 after further renovations.
 Built in the Victorian style in 1877, the mansion is now a popular tourist attraction.

-Sacramento contains over 120 parks spanning more than two thousand acres.
+Sacramento contains over hundreds of parks.
 The Sutter Fort State Historic Park, located in Midtown, contains the original settlement founded by John Sutter in 1839.
 The outdoor park retains the look it had in 1846, and a guided experience of settlement life in early America is provided in the park's interior.

 Old Sacramento, a region of four square blocks in the city, is located along the length of the piers that lead from the Sacramento River to the city.
 Old Sacramento preserves an old-time look and feel, including wooden sidewalks, horse-drawn carriages and riverboats for transportation, and cobblestone streets.
 Historic Sacramento also contains several small museums, as well as pubs and restaurants built and decorated to look like saloons from the Old West.
 Old Sacramento boasts the oldest architecture in the city, with over one hundred original buildings.